aws-samples/aws-deeplearning-labs/README.md

   * Deploy EKS, KubeFlow and Sagemaker operators for k8s.
   * Deploy Cloud9.

-You can watch the installation process by logging into the jump server (using EC2 instance connect) and tailing the log file at /var/log/cloud-init-output.log.
 Go to Cloudformation service in AWS Console and check the stack which you just created-

 ![Image2](/images/Image2.png)